Trust and Transparency Center

 We and the third parties we engage may combine the information we collect from you over time and across our websites with information obtained from other sources.
 This helps us improve its overall accuracy and completeness, and also helps us better tailor our interactions with you.

-If you choose to provide third party personal information (such as name, email, and phone number), we will assume that you have the third party's permission to provide us with the information.
+If you choose to provide Cisco with a third party's personal information (such as name, email, and phone number), you represent that you have the third party's permission to do so.
 Examples include forwarding reference material to a friend or job referrals.
-This information will not be used for any other purpose.

 Uses of Your Personal Information